Tea Cups

 This Horseshoe-shaped Gaiwan blends functionality with artistic beauty.
 Whether for daily tea brewing or a refined tea gathering, it elevates the tea experience, turning each session into a tranquil and delightful ritual.

-• Serene White GaiwanSerene White Gaiwan
+• Serene White GaiwanSerene White Gaiwan Out of Stock

 $18.99